SpyridoulaZagkou4/BLE-test-automation-framework/README.md

 # REQUIREMENTS
-This framework requires the testing tool library developed by the company that is not provided in this repository.
+This framework requires the testing tool library developed by the company to run that is not provided in this repository. ' The other libraries used are:

 1. xlrd
 2. PyQt4
 3. threading